tantalising/Frost/README.md

 > Do not place signals and properties inside stateless widgets.
 > Instead use a private global variable or the store.
 > They do not work if placed inside stateless widgets.
+> Do not use async functions as slots.
+They will not be awaited.
+> Instead connect a sync slot and emit the signal after async function completes.

 ## Architecture: The Store